 Each user must log in to his or her own password-protected account in order to upload or view documents, and will only be allowed to upload or view documents in cases that they are involved in.
 Anyone, including the general public, has the ability to create a user account on the electronic filing website.

 Once you have successfully uploaded your documents, you will be transferred to the payment site to complete payment.
 Please note the following:

 Opt into an existing case

 To become an electronic filing party on an existing case you must opt-in to the case.

-You can view your eFiled case at anytime by logging into the eFiling website, select the “My Case” link, and click the case number
+You can view your eFiled case at anytime by logging into the eFiling website, select the “My Case” link, and click the case number to view case information.

 You will receive confirmation emails from the Wisconsin eFiling system for the following:

 If you encounter any problems related to case management while eFiling contact the appropriate division in the Clerk of Courts for assistance.
 If you are having technical errors with the eFiling website review technical requirements here or leave a message for CCAP.